lanrat/allxfr/README.md

 When running allxfr with a fully recursive caching resolver like BIND/named or Unbound additional zones may be found.
 You can enable this behavior with the `-ns` flag.

-An example Docker configuration for Unbound is provided in the `unbound/` directory, and can be build with `make docker-unbound` and run with `make run-unbound`.
+An example Docker configuration for Unbound is provided in the `unbound/` directory, and can be built with `make docker-unbound` and run with `make run-unbound`.

 ## Example